 - I also made my own chicken by poaching breasts in chicken broth and thyme.
 Once cooled I chopped it up and stored it with the wild rice.

-Just a few ideas to help you get this on the table in record time!
+Just a few ideas to help you get this Creamy Chicken and Wild Rice Soup on the table in record time!

 Thanks for PINNING!

 Let’s be cooking friends!
 When you try our recipe please leave a comment on this post.
 If you loved this recipe we’d appreciate a 5-star rating!
 Sharing your experience, variations and insights will help all our readers, and it helps me too.
 If you’re on Pinterest feel free to leave a comment and photo there if you have one.
 If you share on INSTAGRAM tag @savingroomfordessert so we can stop by and give your post some love.
 And we’d be very happy if you’d FOLLOW Saving Room for Dessert on FACEBOOK| INSTAGRAM| PINTEREST | TWITTER and subscribe to our YOUTUBE channel for all the latest recipes, videos and updates.
 Thank you!!!

 PRINT THE RECIPE!